John Fanta – Vice President, Wisconsin Rapids Rafters & Green Bay Booyah

 Vern Stenman – Co-Owner/President

-Stenman, the 2003 and 2005 Northwoods League Executive of the Year, enters his seventeenth season in the NWL, and fifth as President of the Wisconsin Rapids Rafters and the Madison Mallards, after spending eight seasons as the Mallards General Manager.
-His innovative promotional ideas and steady vision have contributed to Madison's rising attendance each season—including consecutive 200,000+ attendances from 2006 to 2013— and the Rafters consistency with finishing in the top half of the League in attendance despite existing in the second smallest market.
+Stenman, the 2003 and 2005 Northwoods League Executive of the Year, enters his 22nd season in the NWL, and seventh as Co-Owner/President of the Wisconsin Rapids Rafters.
+He also serves as the President of the Madison Mallards and Co-Owner/President of the Green Bay Booyah and Kenosha Kingfish, all members of Big Top Baseball.
+Prior to starting up the Rafters in 2010, Stenman spent eight seasons as the Madison Mallards General Manager.
+His innovative promotional ideas and steady vision have contributed to his team’s rising attendance–drawing 393,192 fans between his four Big Top Baseball teams in 2015— and the Rafters consistency with finishing in the top half of the League in attendance each season despite existing in the smallest populated city in the entire Northwoods League.
 Prior to Madison he was an intern and later Assistant GM for the St. Cloud River Bats from 1997 to 2000 before taking a corporate account position with the NHL’s Minnesota Wild for a year.
 Stenman and wife Kallie have two children, daughter Chloe Mae and son Bode Axel.
-He is originally from St. Cloud, MN.
+He is originally from St. Cloud, Minnesota.

 Steve Schmitt – Co-Owner

-Schmitt’s passion for the game and extraordinary attention to customer service are two big reasons why Mallards baseball has become a summertime mainstay in Madison, and now Rafters baseball in Wisconsin Rapids.
-Since 2001 the Mallards have made the playoffs five times, including a Northwoods League Championship in 2004 and 2013, and appearances in the Championship Series in 2005 & 2008.
+Schmitt’s passion for the game and extraordinary attention to customer service are two big reasons why Big Top Baseball and the Wisconsin Rapids Rafters, Madison Mallards, Kenosha Kingfish, and Green Bay Booyah baseball teams have all become a summertime mainstay in their respective cities.
+Since Steve began owning a team in 2001, the Mallards have made the playoffs five times, including a Northwoods League Championship in 2004 and 2013, and appearances in the Championship Series in 2005 & 2008.
 Schmitt’s teams have finished at-least in the top-half of the division standings for every year but two since the Madison franchise’s inception.
-Also the owner of the Shoe Box and Rookies Sports Bar in Black Earth, WI, Steve is actively involved in the community and is a huge St. Louis Cardinals fan.
+Also the owner of the Midwest’s largest shoe store “The Shoe Box” and Rookies Sports Bar in Black Earth, Wisconsin, Steve is actively involved in the community and is a huge St. Louis Cardinals fan.